Ayisharinsi/Ex.No.10/README.md

 Evaluation helps determine whether the generated content satisfies the required objectives.

-* **Coherence:** Check whether the content follows a logical sequence and whether the ideas connect properly.
+* **Coherence:** Check whether the content follows a logical sequence from the money laundering problem to transaction graph construction, GNN processing, detection, and evaluation.

-* **Creativity/Originality:** Check whether the content provides fresh ideas instead of repetitive or generic information.
+* **Creativity/Originality:** Check whether the content provides fresh and meaningful examples instead of repetitive or generic information.

-* **Accuracy:** Verify whether technical information, statistics, examples, and claims are correct and supported by reliable sources.
+* **Accuracy:** Verify whether technical information, statistics, examples, GNN concepts, and claims are correct and supported by reliable sources.

-* **Relevance:** Ensure that the content directly addresses the requested topic without unnecessary information.
+* **Relevance:** Ensure that the content directly addresses **Graph Neural Network-Based Money Laundering Detection** without unnecessary information.

 * **Readability:** Check grammar, sentence structure, vocabulary, and overall ease of understanding.

-* **Structure:** Confirm that headings, subheadings, paragraphs, lists, and tables are organized properly.
+* **Structure:** Confirm that headings, subheadings, paragraphs, lists, tables, and technical explanations are organized properly.

 ---

 ## Deliverables:

-1. First Draft: A basic draft of the report, case study, article, or story generated using simple prompts.
+1. First Draft: A basic draft of the report, case study, article, or story generated using simple prompts based on **Graph Neural Network-Based Money Laundering Detection**.

-2. Refined Content: A more detailed and structured output, achieved by applying more advanced prompt techniques.
+2. Refined Content: A more detailed and structured output, achieved by applying more advanced prompt techniques such as query decomposition, decision-making, answer engineering, fact checking, tail generation, menu actions, and semantic filtering.

-3. Multiple Versions: Different versions of the content, showing the effect of prompt changes on the output.
+3. Multiple Versions: Different versions of the content, showing the effect of prompt changes on the output and demonstrating how prompt refinement improves the generated content.

-4. Final Version: The polished version of the content after incorporating feedback and refining the prompts.
+4. Final Version: The polished version of the content after incorporating feedback, checking technical accuracy, and refining the prompts.

 ## Conclusion:

-By applying different prompting techniques such as query decomposition, decision-making, answer engineering, fact checking, tail generation, menu actions, and semantic filtering, AI models can generate structured and high-quality content.
-This experiment demonstrates that carefully designed prompts improve the clarity, accuracy, creativity, and organization of reports, articles, case studies, and creative works.
+By applying different prompting techniques such as query decomposition, decision-making, answer engineering, fact checking, tail generation, menu actions, and semantic filtering, AI models can generate structured and high-quality content related to **Graph Neural Network-Based Money Laundering Detection**.
+This experiment demonstrates that carefully designed prompts improve the clarity, accuracy, creativity, relevance, and organization of reports, articles, case studies, and creative works.
 Prompt refinement also helps produce content that is better suited to the intended audience and purpose.